-I took a step by step approach with many pictures so I could just about walk you through the process as easy as possible without actually being there to help you.
+I took a step-by-step approach with many pictures so I could walk you through the process as much as possible without physically being there to help you.
 As I closed my pool this fall, I took very detailed pictures to help me animate the procedure so you won't run into any problems.
-If you have any problems or questions, just shoot me a comment and I will answer it ASAP, because at this time of the year, time is of the essence.
+If you have any problems or questions, just shoot me a comment, and I will answer it ASAP because, at this time of the year, time is of the essence.

-First and foremost, your pool needs to be totally clean and the PH, Alkalinity, Hardness, and Chlorine levels need to be set to their ideal levels.
-This is the most important step, because if you close a dirty pool, it will only get worst throughout the winter.
+First and foremost, your pool needs to be totally clean and the pH, alkalinity, hardness, and chlorine need to be set to their ideal levels.
+This is the most important step because if you close a dirty pool, it will only get worse throughout the winter.
 So clean it, set it, and forget it!

-It's best to follow the instructions on the winterizing kit, that's why they're there.
-You need to add the PhosFree to your pool water first to remove any Phosphates in the water, by removing the Phosphates in your pool water, you will stop the growth of algae throughout the winter.
-Add the PhosFree a week before closing your pool, just poor it into the filter and let it do its thing.
+It's best to follow the instructions on the winterizing kit; that's why they're there.
+You need to add the PhosFree to your pool water first to remove any phosphates in the water; by removing the phosphates in your pool water, you will stop the growth of algae throughout the winter.
+Add the PhosFree a week before closing your pool; just pour it into the filter and let it do its thing.
 I recommend starting the process one weekend before closing your pool.

-At this point your pool water should be clean, free of metals and free of phosphates, the chlorine level should be almost perfect and your PH, Alkalinity, and Hardness levels should be at the ideal levels.
+At this point, your pool water should be clean, free of metals and phosphates, the chlorine level should be almost perfect, and your pH, alkalinity, and hardness levels should be at the ideal levels.
 Now it's time to drain the pool.